Do you have a dog?

 Speak in a Calming Voice

 Dogs not only listen to the words we say, but they also read our body language.
 This is why it’s essential to speak in a calming voice when they are anxious!
 If you need to intervene during an anxiety attack, like when your pup has to make an appearance at the vet, stay calm and talk them through what you’re doing.
 It works best if you act like everything is normal; this may sound strange, but it works!

 Master the Look

 If you put these tips into practice, your dog will start feeling less anxious in no time!
 Just remember that every dog is different and may need some more help than others.
-Use this article as a reference point, but don’t be afraid to contact your vet or a canine behaviourist if you have any questions.
-Everyone wants their dog to feel happy and healthy so these methods should work well!
+Use this article as a reference point, but don’t hesitate to contact your vet or a canine behaviourist if you have any questions.
+Everyone wants their dog to feel happy and healthy, so these methods should work well!